MobilityData/gtfs-realtime-bindings/nodejs/README.md

 https
   .get(
     "<GTFS-realtime source URL>",
-    {
     // replace with your GTFS-realtime source's auth token
+    // e.g. x-api-key is the header value used for NY's MTA GTFS APIs {
       headers: {
         "x-api-key": "<redacted>",
       },